eparey/AnnotateSnakeMake/README.md

 The test sets serves as a an example for input data specification and formatting (see `config/config.yaml` and `resources/`).

-- The pipeline has to be run from the `AnnotateSnakemake` folder with the snakemake environnment activated:
+- The pipeline has to be run from the `AnnotateSnakeMake` folder with the snakemake environnment activated:

 	```
-	cd AnnotateSnakemake
+	cd AnnotateSnakeMake
+	mamba create -n snakemake -c bioconda -c conda-forge snakemake
 	conda activate snakemake
 	```